-Some Members say that major new initiatives need to be considered to ensure success of the U.S. mission in Iraq.
-As U.S. public support for the U.S. commitment in Iraq has appeared to decline, debates have emerged over several congressional resolutions proposing an "exit strategy."
+Although there are no public indications that the Administration might soon end or dramatically alter the U.S. effort in Iraq, some Members say that major new initiatives need to be considered to ensure success of the U.S. mission in Iraq, and some Members say that the evolution of Iraq's violence into sectarian warfare complicates the U.S. mission.
+As U.S. public support for the U.S. effort in Iraq has declined, debates have emerged over several congressional resolutions proposing an "exit strategy."
+On the other hand, there does not appear to be major public support for an immediate end to the Iraq effort.
 Some of the ideas widely circulated among Members and other policy experts are discussed below.

 Troop Increase.
-Some have said that the United States should increase its troops in Iraq in an effort to prevent insurgents from re-infiltrating areas cleared by

-U.S. operations.
-Some experts believe the extra troops needed for such an effort might number about 100,000.
-The Administration asserts that U.S. commanders feel that planned force levels are sufficient to complete the mission, and that U.S. commanders are able to request additional forces, if needed.
+Some have said that the United States should increase troops levels in Iraq to tamp down sectarian violence and prevent Sunni insurgents from re-infiltrating areas cleared by U.S. operations.
+Some experts believe the extra troops needed for such an effort might number about 100,000.47 The Administration asserts that U.S. commanders feel that planned force levels are sufficient to complete the mission, and that U.S. commanders are able to request additional forces, if needed.
 About 700 additional forces were sent to Iraq briefly following the February 22 Samarra bombing to help prevent a descent into all out-civil war.
 Some experts believe that troop level increases would aggravate Sunni Arabs already resentful of the U.S. intervention in Iraq and that even many more U.S. troops would not necessarily produce stability and would appear to deepen the U.S. commitment without a clear exit strategy.
 Others believe that increasing U.S. force levels would further the impression that the Iraqi government depends on the United States for its survival.